Application for a Grant

 The system will automatically add lines A., B. and C.

 Please be sure that your budget requests are in accordance with the level of funding that is essential to complete the proposed activities.
-Note that the adjudication committee may deem your application less competitive if they find that you are requesting non-essential funding.
+Note that the adjudication committee may deem your application less competitive if it finds that you are requesting non-essential funding.
 Committees will use the principle of minimum essential funding to guide their discussions of project budgets.

 Note: In reviewing the funding you have requested, committee members take into account the quality of your overall financial planning, your justification of the proposed expenditures, and the institutional and partner organization funding that you have secured.
 It is also important to indicate how the budget requested from SSHRC and the partner's contributions will complement each other and benefit the objectives of the partnership.